magomimmo/modern-cljs/doc/tutorial-13.md

-In the [latest tutorial][1] we implemented a very rude server-side validator for the `loginForm` which exercises the same kind of syntacic rules previously implemented on the client-side.
+In the [latest tutorial][1] we implemented a very rude server-side validator for the `loginForm` which exercises the same kind of syntactic rules previously implemented on the client-side.

 One of our long term objectives is to eliminate any code duplication from our web applications.
-That's like to say to firmly stay as compliant as we can with the Don't Repeat Yourself (DRY) principle.
+That's like to say we want firmly stay as compliant as possible with the Don't Repeat Yourself (DRY) principle.

 # Introduction

-In this tutorial of the *modern-cljs* series we're going to respect the DRY principle in the mean time we adhere to the progressive enhancement strategy.
-Specifically, we'll try to exercise both the principle and the strategy in one of the most relevant context in developing a web
-application: the form fields validation.
+In this tutorial of the *modern-cljs* series we're going to respect the DRY principle while adhering to the progressive enhancement strategy.
+Specifically, we'll try to exercise both the DRY principle and the progressive enhancement strategy in one of the most relevant context in developing a web application: the form fields validation.

-Let's start by writing down few technical intermediate requirements to solve this not so easy problem space.
+Let's start by writing down few technical intermediate requirements to solve this problem space.
 We need to:

 * select a good server-side validator library
 * verify its portability from CLJ to CLJS